-According to a former student, Nellie Ashton (1880 -1965), as more families came to the area a new school house was built and known as Riverside School.
+According to a former student, Nellie Ashton (1880 - 1965), as more families came to the area a new school house was built and known as Riverside School.
 Then in 1900 a permanent school house was built.
 The Riverside School had another name change when it was named after John Smith who owned the land on which it was built.
 The Smith School was heated with wood and coal.
-Water was carried in pails by the students from a spring behind the school until the 1920s when a cistern was dug, and water was trucked in.
+Water was carried in in.